 As regards "insoluble", you asked whether the term "insoluble" has to be taken literally (and whether the definition includes a threshold) or whether it should be replaced by the term "negligible" since each substance is soluble at a specific amount.
-ECHA underlines that the REACH Regulation does not provide a threshold for the definition of "insoluble".
-Nevertheless, ECHA notes that the term "insoluble" cannot be replaced by "negligible" at the discretion of the registrant.
+ECHA underlines that the REACH text does not provide a threshold for the definition of "insoluble".
+Nevertheless, ECHA notes that the term "insoluble" cannot be replaced by "negligible" at the discretion of the Registrant.
 As already reported above, ECHA considers that the substance is soluble to a limited extent.

-With respect to the criteria "not inhalable", you indicated that based on the dustiness testing only 10% of the sample has the propensity to become airborne under physical agitation.
+With respect to the criteria "not inhalable", you indicated that based on the dustiness testing only 5.6% of the sample has the propensity to become airborne under physical agitation.
 Additionally, you indicated that the MPPD model prediction of the sample deposition on the different regions of the respiratory tract indicates that the majority of inhaled particles will be rapidly cleared to the gastrointestinal tract either by swallowing or by mucociliary escalation.
 ECHA underlines that, as reported in the ECHA Guidance R.8, R.7.1.14, dustiness is a relative term and is dependent on the method chosen, the condition and properties of the tested bulk material, and various environmental variables in which the tests are carried out.
 Thus, different methods may provide different results.
 While the dustiness indicates the propensity of a material to become airborne under workplace conditions, the numeric value of dustiness does not give information on the particle size distribution.
-The mass median aerodynamic diameter (MMAD) of the airborne fraction determined during the dustiness test (49.04 $\mu$ m (GSD 7.72)) indicates that the airborne fraction modelling, ECHA underlines that the predicted total deposition in the human respiratory tract (43.8%) does not contradict the information that some of the particles of the registered substance are of inhalable size.
-Based on the information provided, ECHA is of the opinion that it cannot be concluded that the substance is "not inhalable".
+The mass median aerodynamic diameter (MMAD) of the airborne fraction determined during the dustiness test (3.96 μ m (GSD 1.24) (p1 28.9%) and 23.75 μ m (GSD 5.98) (p2 71.1%)) indicates that the airborne fraction of the tested material is inhalable.
+In relation to the MPPD inhalation deposition modelling, ECHA underlines that the predicted total deposition in the human respiratory tract (60.9%) does not contradict the information that some of the particles of the registered substance are of inhalable size.

 In relation to the criteria "limited human exposure", you indicated that the professional spraying applications are niche applications and conducted for R&D purposes.
 You stated that they are conducted on an infrequent and short-time basis in dedicated spray booths and the workers wear personal protective equipment.
-You stated that these activities are conducted for 15 minutes per shift once a month and the percentage of the pigment is maximum ECHA underlines that in the report on the occupational exposure assessment attached to IUCLID Section 13 corresponds to 4h/shift and notes that a concentration of inter of pigment in the spraying application cannot be considered low.
+You stated that these activities are conducted for 15 minutes per shift once a month and the percentage of the pigment is maximum ECHA underlines that in the report the duration of exposure corresponds to 4h/shift and notes that a concentration of epigment in the spraying application cannot be considered low.
 Overall, although ECHA understands that these uses are marginal compared to industrial ones, ECHA notes that also short-term and infrequent activities give an opportunity to the worker to be exposed to the aerosol generated during spraying tasks.
 Additionally there are no exposure estimates or monitoring data available for such activities.
 Therefore, ECHA considers that it cannot be concluded that there is "limited human exposure".